 Joe Pesci Biography (Wikipedia)

-Joseph Frank Pesci (born February 9, 1943) is an Italian-American actor, singer, musician and comedian, known for portraying tough, volatile characters, in a variety of genres.
-He is best known for his role as Harry Lime in Home Alone and Home Alone 2: Lost in New York, as Vincent Gambini in My Cousin Vinny (1992), and for co-starring with Robert De Niro in the Martin Scorsese classics Raging Bull (1980), Goodfellas (1990), and Casino (1995).
+Joseph Frank Pesci ( PESH-ee,; born February 9, 1943) is an American actor, comedian and singer.
+Known for portraying tough, volatile characters, in a variety of genres, he is best known for his roles as Vincent Gambini in My Cousin Vinny (1992), Harry Lyme in Home Alone and Home Alone 2: Lost in New York, as Leo Getz in the Lethal Weapon franchise, and for co-starring with Robert De Niro in the Martin Scorsese films Raging Bull (1980), Goodfellas (1990), and Casino (1995).

 Pesci won the Academy Award for Best Supporting Actor for his role as the psychopathic gangster Tommy DeVito (based on Thomas DeSimone) in Goodfellas; he had been previously nominated for the same award for his role as Joey LaMotta in Raging Bull.
 Also a comedian, Pesci has starred in a number of other high-profile films, including Easy Money (1983), Once Upon a Time in America (1984), Moonwalker (1988), JFK (1991), and A Bronx Tale (1993).
 He announced his retirement from acting in 1999, and since then he has appeared only occasionally in films, including a cameo appearance in the 2006 spy thriller The Good Shepherd, directed by De Niro, and in the biographical crime film The Irishman.
 He is also known for his studio album Vincent LaGuardia Gambini Sings Just for You.